ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Sophie Balshaw
     jobtitle: Marketing Executive
     bio: >-
-      Sophie is the creative one who's specialism is digital marketing and advertising.
-After enjoying Art and Graphics from a young age she is happy to have carried this through into her profession.
-Her focus today is to drive traffic and new enquiries into the business to support the ambitious growth goals.
+      Sophie is our creative marketing executive who specialises in digital marketing and advertising.
+Her work has led to generating some of our biggest customers and contracts that have contributed to the recent rapid growth.
+With over 10 years experience in sales and marketing, she is a talented team player and focused today on marketing strategies, campaign execution and customer experience.

       Sophie is a watersports fanatic who enjoys wakeboarding and sailing around the welsh coast.
     interests: